Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 According to Vasubandhu, a delusion is at hand as soon as there is a seed, an object and an inappropriate attention.
 To take away the seed, one has to uproot the mental cause, namely self-grasping.

-Self-grasping of persons is common but rather difficult to detect.
+Self-grasping of persons is common, but rather difficult to detect.
 It clearly manifests when our body is in danger, when criticized or mocked etc. and when mental suffering takes over.
 In these cases, the natural reflex of innate ignorance seem to rule, for -on a conventional level- it may happen one needs to confront dangerous and/or hurting circumstances, mobilizing a strong ego.
-But is there need to cherish it ?
+But is there need to cherish this ?
+Clearly not.

-This epistemological analysis takes us at the root of the problem, often avoided by so-called "solutions" like far-reaching reifications of subjectivity, positing an "efficient spirit", an "immortal soul", a "purusa", an "âtman", etc., designating this ideality as inherently existing from its own side, as a kind of substantial "monad" (cf. Leibniz and his monadology).
+This epistemological analysis takes us at the root of the problem, often avoided by so-called "solutions" like far-reaching reifications of subjectivity, positing an "efficient spirit", an "immortal soul", a "purusa", an "âtman", or worse, a "ghost in the machine" or "epiphenomenon of matter" etc., designating this ideality as inherently existing from its own side, as a kind of substantial "monad" (cf. Leibniz and his monadology).
 This is an extreme form of self-grasping called "eternalism", and is the exact opposite of the other extreme, "nihilism", positing absolute non-existence as the ground of existence instead of absolute existence (cherised in Hinduism, Ancient Egypt, Hellenism, Judaism, Christianity & Islam).

 Extending the analysis of the identitylessness of persons is eliminating self-grasping of phenomena, finalizing the quest for the wisdom realizing the true nature of all things, establishing the identitylessness of phenomena.